-Careful clinical assessment (history and examination including birth history, family history) are important.
+Careful clinical assessment (history and examination including birth history and family history) are important.

-The pattern of joint contracture is important in the differential diagnosis and pGALS is helpful to identify the extent and pattern of joint involvement, such as in some forms of MPS.
+pGALS is helpful to identify extent and pattern of joint involvement in some forms of MPS.

-The images below demonstrate contractures at the shoulders, fingers, wrists, knees, hips and increased lumbar lordosis - this patient has Hurler-Scheie form of MPS 1 (a form of MPS that can be indolent and progressive - treatment is available [enzyme replacement therapy] so if suspected, specialist referral is required depending on local availability and referral pathways (e.g metabolic medicine, / paediatric neurology or neurodisability / paediatric rheumatology)
+The images below demonstrate contractures at the shoulders, fingers, wrists, knees, hips and increased lumbar lordosis - this patient has Hurler-Scheie form of MPS 1 (a form of MPS that can be indolent and progressive) - treatment is available (enzyme replacement therapy) so if suspected, specialist referral is required depending on local availability and referral pathways (e.g., metabolic medicine / paediatric neurology / paediatric rheumatology)

 A video demonstration of joint examination in this young boy is available.
 The demonstration uses pGALS and pREMS to assess his joints.

 The algorithm below is helpful to consider MPS in the context of multisystem problems and to differentiate between the causes of joint contractures and when to suspect MPS.

 Investigations in the context of joint contractures will be determined by the clinical assessment and suspected diagnoses.
 It is important to consider specialist referral as often a diagnosis is determined by a combination of investigations.
 Tests may include:

 - Blood tests including full [complete] blood count, inflammatory markers (ESR, CRP).